 Wenshu Temple's Highlights

-Cultural relics is the highlight of Wenshu Temple.
+Cultural relics are the highlight of Wenshu Temple.
 Since the Tang and Song dynasties, more than 500 famous paintings and calligraphy have been deposited here.
 In the Preservation Museum, many well-known manuscript exhibits, paintings and works of art were restored.
-These precious works of art by the famous Chinese calligraphers Zhang Daqian, Zheng Banqiao, Feng Zikai creation.
+These precious works of art by the famous Chinese calligrapher Zhang Daqian, Zheng Banqiao, and Feng Zikai.
 Of all the precious relics, a broken skull of a famous monk in the Tang Dynasty was the rarest.
 Another treasure is an elaborate jade Buddha statue from Burmese in 1922.
 In addition, the Temple also contains about 300 statues, including iron, copper, stone, wood, jade and other materials, as well as some precious paintings.

 After visiting the temple, be sure to dine in the vegetarian restaurant next to the tea house.
 Do not worry about the word "pork" and "beef" in the bilingual menu, they use fake meat substitutes.
 Also, do not be intimidated by spicy notes on the menu.
 Compared with hot pot, they do not spicy.